merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 3. Your collaborator gave you some databases that they annotated with a different version of %(kegg-data)s than you have on your computer.
 In this case, either you or they (or both) have probably been using a non-default (or outdated) version of %(kegg-data)s.
 If they have the current default snapshot of KEGG data but you do not, then you'll need to get that version onto your computer using the default usage of %(anvi-setup-kegg-kofams)s.
 Otherwise, your collaborator will need to somehow share all or part of their KEGG data directory with you before you can work on their databases.
 See %(anvi-setup-kegg-kofams)s for details on how to share non-default setups of %(kegg-data)s.

 Note that you can also get this sort of error with user-defined metabolic modules, but only if you are estimating from JSON data (in which case the JSON file was generated using a different user-defined %(modules-db)s).

+## What to do if estimation is not working as expected for user-defined metabolic modules?

+If you are estimating completeness of user-defined modules and find that the results are not as expected, you should double check your module files to make sure the pathway is defined properly.
+Are the enzyme accession numbers in the DEFINITION correct?
+Do you have the proper ANNOTATION_SOURCE for each enzyme, and are these lines spelled properly and matching to the annotation sources in your contigs database(s)?
+If you are using custom HMM profiles, did you remember to use the `--add-to-functions-table` parameter?

+If these things are correct but you are still not finding an annotation for one or more enzymes that you _know_ should be in your sequence data, consider why those annotations might not be there - perhaps the e-values are too low for the annotations to be kept in the database?
+Keep in mind that you can always try to add enzyme annotations (with the proper sources) to your database using %(anvi-import-functions)s before running %(anvi-estimate-metabolism)s again.

 ## Technical Details